okeeffed/developer-notes/manual/Kubernetes/Helm.md

 Once the chart is up and running, you can update charts which will update the orchestration.
 Use `helm update <OPTIONS> <CHART> path/to/chart`

 Rollbacks can easily be done as well.

 Use `helm history <CHART>` to get a history of deployments.
+Say we want to rollback to revision one, we can then just run `helm rollback <CHART> 1`.

 ## 5.3 Setting up Helm Repo with S3